-That's not to say that you can't use templates for inspiration and to spark ideas.
+That's not to say that you can't use a creative CV template to spark ideas.
 This Creative CV Guide, published by University of the Arts London (UAL), University for the Creative Arts (UCA) and University College Falmouth (UCF) contains a number of examples.

 Find out more